-Multi-Donor Programme on Freedom for Expression and Safety of Journalists
+Multi-Donor Programme on Freedom of Expression and Safety of Journalists

 Freedom of expression is a fundamental right and a cornerstone of democratic society enshrined in Article 19 of the Universal Declaration of Human Rights.
 Every individual has the right to hold opinions without interference and to seek, receive and impart information and ideas through any media, regardless of frontiers.